 \section{Introduction}

-As large-scale spatially-distributed systems with immense amounts of sensing and actuation become more prevalent, so does the need for tractable methods for optimal distributed controller design.
-In this setting, it is necessary to design control policies that utilize minimal communication between spatially distributed subcontroller units, each with access to a limited subset of system information.
-This design problem can be formulated as an optimal control problem subject to sparsity constraints that specify the measurement sharing and subcontroller communication structure of the system.
-It is well-known that such constrained optimization problems are non-convex except in special settings (quadratic invariance \cite{rotkowitz2005characterization} or funnel causality \cite{bamieh2005convex}).
+As large-scale spatially-distributed systems with immense sensing and actuation become more prevalent, so does the need for tractable methods for optimal distributed controller design.
+One motivating example is the development of RF metamaterials for quantum computing, beamforming, and secure communications \cite{yang2023integrated, jung2024recent, wang2024reconfigurable}, which are modeled as continnum structures governed by PDEs.
+To leverage distributed sensing and actuation in these and other PDE systems, it is necessary to design control policies that use minimal communication between distributed subcontroller units, each with access to a limited subset of system information.
+This requires solving an optimal control problem subject to controller locality constraints, which is known to be non-convex except in special settings \cite{rotkowitz2005characterization,bamieh2005convex}.

-To overcome the computational complexity that arises from the non-convexity of these constrained optimization problems, various convex restrictions or relaxations have been developed, e.g., \cite{sabuau2023network, zheng2020equivalence}.
-One such convex approximation, the \emph{System Level Synthesis} (SLS) framework \cite{wang2019system}, has gained significant recent attention.
-The SLS framework was originally formulated for finite-dimensional discrete-time systems over a finite time horizon (thus ensuring computational tractability) \cite{wang2019system}, but has since been adapted to various other settings including infinite time-horizons \cite[Sec.
-4]{anderson2019system}, infinite spatial dimensions \cite{jensen2018optimal}, and continuous-time dynamics \cite{jensen2021explicit}.
-Most recently, an SLS-like framework for distributed parameter systems over a continuous spatial domain was developed \cite{conger2025convex}; this result was restricted to finite-time horizons and discrete-time settings which led to tractable numerical solutions to the problem \cite{conger2025convex}.

-The SLS framework is characterized by two key components: a synthesis step and an implementation step.
-The synthesis step relies on the fact that the cost functional of the design problem may be written as an affine function of well-chosen closed loop system mappings \cite{boyd1991linear}.
-An ``implementation" of the controller is then formed as an interconnection of elements that are built from these closed-loop maps, such that the controller inherits structural properties of the closed-loop mappings.
-(E.g., imposing that the closed-loops are FIR and sparse ensures that the resulting controller can also be implemented with sparse FIR elements.)
+To overcome the computational complexity of such constrained optimization problems, various convex restrictions or relaxations have been developed, e.g., \cite{sabuau2023network, zheng2020equivalence}.
+Of particular significance is the \emph{System Level Synthesis} (SLS) framework \cite{wang2019system}, which is characterized by (1) a synthesis step to formulate the design problem and constraints as affine in the system's closed-loop mappings; and (2) an implementation step to construct an internally stable implementation of the controller from an interconnection of the optimal closed-loop maps.
+This implementation ensures that the controller inherits any structural properties constrained on the closed-loop maps.
+For example, imposing that the closed-loops are spatially sparse ensures that the resulting controller can also be implemented sparse elements.